michagodfrey/space/README.md

 />
 ```

+Framer Motion.
 Very impressed with how intuitive it is; after seeing a few examples I was adding cool animations to this project.

 ```js
 import { motion } from 'framer-motion';